A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Methods

-Considering the diversity of user input texts, we need to ensure that some irregular strings that cannot be translated are output as original, such as symbolic expressions, common abbreviations, web addresses, etc. Since they may not appear in the training set, they are typically recognized as unknown tokens and then predicted as irrelevant text in the traditional translation models.
-We propose to match these irregular strings in the parallel corpus by regular expression, and replace each string with a special token $\langle rep\rangle$ sequentially.
-In this way, the model can learn the correspondence between the special token in source and target sentence.
-After inference, we replace the predicted special tokens with the original strings.
-Through such preprocessing and post-processing procedures, the original content expected by the user can be preserved.
+Considering the diversity of user input texts, we need to ensure that some untranslated contents are output as original, such as symbolic expressions, common abbreviations, web addresses, etc. Since they may not appear in the training set, they are typically recognized as unknown tokens and then predicted as irrelevant text in traditional translation models.
+We propose to match these contents by regular expression in the training corpus, and replace with a special token $\langle rep\rangle$.
+In this way, the model can learn the correspondence between the special tokens in source and target sentences.
+During inference, we replace the predicted special tokens with the original strings so that the original untranslated contents can be preserved.
+For example, a source sentence ``\begin{CJK}{UTF8}{gkai}这个男生是\end{CJK}Sam" (This boy is Sam) becomes ``\begin{CJK}{UTF8}{gkai}这个男生是\end{CJK}$\langle rep\rangle$" and is translated to ``\begin{CJK}{UTF8}{gkai}呢个男仔系\end{CJK}$\langle rep\rangle$", which is then reorganized as the final output ``\begin{CJK}{UTF8}{gkai}呢个男仔系\end{CJK}Sam".